 9. 1-00 Acre Woods

-You can’t go wrong with a Winnie the Pooh themed party, as it’s a classic story that has warmed the hearts of millions.
+You can’t go wrong with a Winnie the Pooh themed party, as it’s a classic story that has warmed the hearts of millions, and it’s one of the most popular first birthday party themes.
 As with the bee-themed party mentioned earlier, this theme also lends itself to honey accents and cozy comfort food.
 Host a backyard party and mirror the classic Winnie the Pooh birthday party shown in the movie with hats, balloons, and tasty treats!

 Food Idea: Winnie the Pooh-themed donuts